Schuyler Jones

-Schuyler Jones CBE (born 7 February 1930) is an American anthropologist and museum curator.
-He is best known for his ethnographic fieldwork in the Nuristan region of Afghanistan, as well as his role as Director of the Pitt Rivers Museum, University of Oxford, between 1985 and 1997.
-Jones is an Emeritus Fellow of Linacre College, Oxford.
+Schuyler Jones CBE (7 February 1930 – 17 May 2024) was an American-born anthropologist and museum curator based in the United Kingdom.
+He was best known for his ethnographic fieldwork in the Nuristan region of Afghanistan, as well as his role as Director of the Pitt Rivers Museum, University of Oxford, between 1985 and 1997.
+Jones was an Emeritus Fellow of Linacre College, Oxford.

 Early life and education

-Jones was born in Wichita, Kansas, USA, the son of Schuyler and Ignace (Mead) Jones, and was educated at Wichita High School.
+Jones was born in Wichita, Kansas, United States, the son of Schuyler and Ignace (Mead) Jones, and was educated at Wichita High School.
 After World War II Jones moved to Paris, worked as a photographer for a time and then went to Africa as a freelance photojournalist for four years.
 He later settled in Greece and supported himself in part by translating technical books from German and French to English for a publisher in Germany.
 In 1958, having undertaken an overland journey from Tangier to Cape Town, Jones decided to drive from Greece to India and Nepal.
 This journey, Jones later noted, 'led to a love affair with Afghanistan'.